AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 AdGuard VPN for iOS can operate in two modes: **VPN** and **Integrated**.

-In **VPN** mode, the [AdGuard VPN protocol](/general/adguard-vpn-protocol) is employed, which provides the best combination of speed and security.
-In this mode, AdGuard VPN will not be able to work alongside [AdGuard Ad Blocker for iOS](https://adguard.com/kb/adguard-for-ios/overview/).
+The *VPN* mode uses the [AdGuard VPN protocol](/general/adguard-vpn-protocol), which provides the best combination of speed and security.
+In this mode, AdGuard VPN will not work with [AdGuard Ad Blocker for iOS](https://adguard.com/adguard-ios/overview.html).

 In **Integrated** mode, AdGuard VPN will be able to work at the same time with AdGuard Ad Blocker for iOS by using the IPSec protocol instead.
 This protocol is also secure, but a little slower and easier to detect.
 You don't need to perform any additional actions to set up the integration: just install both apps and switch to this mode.